-The following table sets forth the Company's employees by geographic regions as of September 30, 2012 and 2011:
+The following table sets forth the Company's employees by geographic regions as of September 30, 2013 and 2012:

-Septemb ber 30,
+Septem September 30,

-2012 2011
+2013 2012

-North America 420 404
+North America 427 420

-Germany 1,070 1,021
+Germany 1,075 1,070

-Asia 297 264
+Asia 329 297

-Other 426 419
+Other 434 426

-2,213 2,108
+2,265 2,213

-The average number of employees for the fiscal year ended September 30, 2012, was 2,166.
+The average number of employees for the fiscal year ended September 30, 2013, was 2,237.

 While the Company's employees are not covered by collective bargaining agreements and the Company has never experienced a work stoppage, slowdown or strike, the Company's employees at its Hamburg and Starnberg (both Germany) facilities are each represented by a nine-person works council and in Gunding-Munich (Germany) by a seven-person works council.
 Additionally, Hamburg and Gunding-Munich are represented by a four-person central works council.
-Matters relating to compensation, benefits and work rules are negotiated and resolved between management and the works council for the relevant location.
+Matters relating to compensation, benefits, and work rules are negotiated and resolved between management and the works council for the relevant location.
 The Company considers its relations with its employees to be good.